Jan Pearson: Career

 Without an agent, Pearson made her acting debut in an episode of The Chief.
 She then ventured into theatre and despite not having an agent, got numerous roles in stage productions.
-These productions included: The Norman Conquests and Beauty and the Beast.
-Pearson began to want to work in television, for which she garnered an agent.
-She was then cast in the BBC medical drama series Holby City in 1999.
+These productions included Grimm Tales and The Norman Conquests.
+Pearson then yearned to work in television, for which she attained an agent.
+She was eventually cast as Kath Fox in the BBC medical drama series Holby City in 1999.
 She opted to leave the series in 2004 after feeling that her character had nowhere left to go.
 Alongside her appearances in Holby City, she played the recurring role of Maggie Hayes in The Cops from 1999 to 2001.
 She wanted to return to theatre, but found it difficult to enter back into the industry following her television appearances.
 Pearson then appeared in films such as Martha, Meet Frank, Daniel and Laurence and Terror!
 Robespierre and the French Revolution.

 On 23 February 2009, Pearson made her debut appearance in the role of receptionist Karen Hollins in the BBC soap opera Doctors.
 At the 2010 British Soap Awards, Pearson and Chris Walker, who played her on-screen husband Rob Hollins, won the award for Best On-Screen Partnership.
 In 2012, Pearson was nominated for Best Comedy Performance.
 She was later nominated for the British Soap Award for Best Actress and Best Leading Performer.
 On 30 March 2023, Pearson made her final appearance as Karen when the character dies.
 She explained that she wanted a break from her career after 14 consecutive years on the series.
 Pearson admitted that she asked producers to kill Karen off, to which they were surprisingly obliging.
 She was pleased with her exit scenes and stated: "they gave me a lovely death, actually – I was very pleased with it.
 Chris was extraordinary.
 It was great.
 I was very, very pleased."
+Following Doctors, she appeared in an episode of the BBC daytime drama series Shakespeare & Hathaway: Private Investigators in 2025.